aimenkhakwani/scrabble-score/README.md

 ## Description

-This website takes user input and calculates the user's scrabble score.
+This website takes input and calculates the user's scrabble score.
+Contains code for business logic only, no user interface.

 ## Setup/Installation Requirements